codefresh-io/index-alignment/README.md

 Commands:
-  dump [options]     [Internal] Dump all indexes from a MongoDB instance compare [options]  Compare indexes from a target MongoDB instance with a recommended dump sync [options]     Sync indexes form a recommended dump with a target MongoDB instance help [command]     display help for command
+  dump [options]     [Internal] Dump all indexes from a MongoDB instance compare [options]  Compare indexes from a target MongoDB instance with a recommended dump sync [options]     Sync indexes from a recommended dump with a target MongoDB instance help [command]     display help for command
 ```